Boston in Four Days: A Culture-Led Itinerary Through History, Museums, Cambridge, and the Harbor

 What makes this itinerary special

-Pace: Steady and walkable, with two culture-heavy days balanced by softer neighborhood and waterfront blocks.
+Pace: Steady and culture-led, with two substantial sightseeing days balanced by Cambridge and waterfront breathing room.

 Highlights